Spiced Life Conversation

 Like many other types of addiction, the risk of codependence is often passed down from parents to their children.
 But unlike substance addiction, genetic factors aren’t heavily involved.
 Rather, codependency is a learned behavior that children adopt by “watching and imitating other family members who display this type of behavior,” according to Mental Health America.

-Basically it's a pattern of childhood conditioning passed down from generation to generation until a family member choose to stop the unhealthy pattern.
+It's a pattern of childhood conditioning passed down from generation to generation until a family member chooses to stop the unhealthy pattern.
 Do you tend to get swallowed up in your relationships, abandoning your own needs?
 Many children learn this behavior as a child, it is the only way to truly keep your partner satisfied and prevent yourself from being harmed or abandoned.
 This is the mindset of the “caretaker” or "peacemaker."

 Individuals raised in dysfunctional families are more likely to become codependent adults.
 Dysfunctional families might include:

 Parents with physical or mental illness

 Narcissistic parent(s) who rely on children for praise and comfort